 An angel tattoo can be seen as a messenger from God, the balance between heaven and earth, and a way to express your spirituality.
-It can also represent love or loss and can be inked to honor someone who has passed away or celebrate a romantic relationship.
+It can also represent love or loss and can be linked to honoring someone who has passed away or celebrating a romantic relationship.
 Regardless of the symbolism you associate with the angelic being, it makes for a cute tattoo, and the shoulder is a fantastic placement for it.

 13. Tribal Shoulder Tattoo

 Tribal tattoos are inspired by various cultures but have become more of a technique now.
-They are often defined by thick, black lines, which seem to move on your body.
-The meaning behind tribal designs depends on the culture, but if you’re opting for something more stylized, it is often associated with protection and strength.
+They are often defined by thick, black lines which seem to move on your body.
+The meaning behind tribal designs depends on the culture, but if you opt for something more stylized, it is often associated with protection and strength.

 14. Celtic Shoulder Tattoo

 If you have Celtic heritage, you may want to honor it with a tattoo.
 There are many symbols and creatures that were of great importance to the celts, including trees and specific animals.
 One of the most popular body art options is a knotted design, which celebrates the bond between humanity and nature.
-Depending on your chosen ink, it could also represent family, eternal life, and everlasting love.
+It could also represent family, eternal life, and everlasting love depending on your chosen ink.

 15. Maori Shoulder Tattoo

-Tribal designs can be a way to honor a particular culture, and your heritage and Maori tattoos are an expression of an individual’s identity.
+Tribal designs can be a way to honor a particular culture, and your heritage and Maori tattoos express an individual’s identity.
 Each design has special significance, and the placement is of the utmost importance, with the head being the most sacred spot.
 It is worth noting that some designs should not be replicated because of their spiritual and cultural significance.
 Still, others have been mass-produced and can be a way to celebrate the culture without being offensive.
-To ensure that what you are getting ink that is appropriate, always do your research beforehand.
+To ensure that what you are getting ink is appropriate, always do your research beforehand.